danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Example:
 Given envelopes = [[5,4],[6,4],[6,7],[2,3]], the maximum number of envelopes you can Russian doll is 3 ([2,3] => [5,4] => [6,7]).

-389. find-the-difference
-Given two strings s and t which consist of only lowercase letters.
-String t is generated by random shuffling string s and then add one more letter at a random position.
-Find the letter that was added in t.

-Example:
-Input:
-s = "abcd"
-t = "abcde"
-Output:
-e
-Explanation:
-'e' is the letter that was added.

 401. binary-watch